 Amazon.com star rating = 4.4/5

-Read it if: You are wanting to figure out where you are on each of the six different components, and how you can change them if you would like to do so.
+Read it if: You want to figure out where you are on each of the six different components, and how you can change them if you would like to do so.

 16. Willpower: Rediscovering the Greatest Human Strength – Roy Baumeister and John Tierney (2012)